 Celia is the moniker of one of the main characters on “As You Like It”.
 She is described by Orlando, the central character from the play, as a “fair and excellent lady”.
 The name is inspired by Saint Celia, the patron saint of musicians.

 The moniker Juliet came to the forefront after Shakespeare used it for his female lead in “Romeo and Juliet”.
-Famous for romantic reasons, this name is one of the post popular ones of Shakespeare’s.
+Famous for romantic reasons, this name is one of the most popularione was used way before J.K.
+Rowling ones of Shakespeare’s.

 The name Perdita was invented by Shakespeare for an abandoned baby in “The Winter’s Tale”, It is associated with finding hope, even after being lost.